Expert Endodontic Treatment in Kolkata

 Endodontics is a specialized branch of dentistry focused on the diagnosis, treatment, and prevention of diseases of the dental pulp and surrounding tissues.
 It primarily deals with the soft tissue inside the tooth, commonly known as the “nerve,” and includes procedures like root canal treatment to save infected or damaged teeth.

-Why Endodontic Treatment is Important
+Why Endodontic Treatment is Important?

 - Saves natural teeth from extraction